-3. FIRST STEPS, THE UNIT IN USE:
+3. FIRST STEPS, THE UNIT IN USE

-In the following instructions we do not differentiate between the PowerBox Cockpit, Competition and Professional, since the method of programming the three units is absolutely identical.
-The only difference is that the Power-Box Cockpit includes the door sequencer function.
+In the following instructions we do not differentiate between the PowerBox Cock- pit SRS and Competition SRS, since the method of programming the two units is absolutely identical.
+The only difference is that the PowerBox Cockpit SRS includes the door sequencer function, whereas the PowerBox Competition SRS does not